 The Right to Migrate.
 Catholic social teaching, from Rerum Novarum (1891) through Fratelli Tutti (2020), affirms that persons have the right to migrate to sustain their lives and the lives of their families.
 This right is not absolute, but it imposes obligations on receiving nations — particularly toward those who came legally and in good faith.

 Solidarity.
-The principle of solidarity calls us to recognize our interdependence and to act for the common good.
-Removing 1.2 million workers — 25% of our physicians, 50% of defense STEM workers — does not serve the common good.
-It undermines it.
-This memo fails every test Catholic social teaching asks of immigration policy.
+Solidarity, as Saint John Paul II taught, is no vague compassion but a firm determination to commit to the common good — because we are all responsible for all.
+Expelling 1.2 million workers — 25% of our physicians, 50% of defense STEM workers — does not serve that common good.
+It wounds it.
+On all four counts, this memo fails every test Catholic social teaching asks of any just immigration policy.

 The Catholic health system is the largest nonprofit healthcare provider in the United States — 1 in 6 hospital beds is in a Catholic facility.
 25% of all U.S. physicians are immigrants.
 In rural areas, it's 40% or higher.
 Catholic hospitals serving the poorest and most underserved communities will be the hardest hit.
 The new $100K H-1B fee makes physician recruitment financially impossible for safety-net hospitals.
 Patients in Catholic care will lose their doctors.